hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 )
 ```

-### JSONL serialization
+### JSON serialization

-The `jsonl` files are expected to contain one valid json document per
+The `json` files are expected to contain one valid json document per
 line and be `UTF-8` encoded.
 If you skip mapping columns from the
 declaration, we infer names and types based on a sample.